6. Computational Couture¶

 Circles analog sketch¶

-I did not have time to take this all the way to 3D printing.
-I look forward to experimenting with printing on different fabrics when I get back to Artisans Asylum in Boston.
+I used an image from an Attractor Circles tutorial by Fredrik Skåtar.
+I was not yet able to create the model from scratch, but that's next!
+I did not have time to take this all the way to 3D printing, but look forward to experimenting with printing on different fabrics when I get back to Artisans Asylum in Boston.

 Here is the printed veronoi swatch in different lights.
 It's fabulous!